Date(s) - February 24, 2019

-The cerebration is the result of 1958 urban renewal projects and construction of the Georgia and Dunsmuir Viaduct in Downtown East Side, by the city council of Vancouver that destroyed the church and african community.
+The 1958 urban renewal projects and construction of the Georgia and Dunsmuir Viaducts in the Downtown Eastside, by the city council of Vancouver destroyed the church and African community.

 What: Celebration of restoration of African Fountain Chapel in Vancouver

-Grand restoration and celebration of 100 years of African Fountain Chapel Church in a historical Strathcona first African Descent Community is responsibility of all community and the City to fulfill the need for relevant historical and heritage first place of worship for people of African Descent in Vancouver since 1918 to 1976 onwards.
-A place in the community which allowed community members walk to worship services without facing prejudices, discriminations and hardship issues and only church purchased by People of African Descent in Vancouver
+Grand restoration and celebration of 100 years of African Fountain Chapel Church in a historical Strathcona first African Descent Community is responsibility of all community and the City to fulfill the need for relevant historical and heritage first place of worship for people of African descent in Vancouver since 1918 to 1976 onwards.
+A place in the community which allowed community members walk to worship services without facing prejudices, discrimination and hardship issues and only church purchased by people of African descent in Vancouver

-In 1918, the African descent people all came together to raise money purchase this church through marching fund from African Methodist Episcopal Church of AMERICA.
-The African Methodist Episcopal (AME) Fountain Chapel church at 823 Jackson Ave. signalled the formation of a well-organized black community.
+In 1918, the African descent people all came together to raise money purchase this church through matching fund from African Methodist Episcopal Church of America.
+The African Methodist Episcopal (AME) Fountain Chapel church at 823 Jackson Avenue signalled the formation of a well-organized black community.

 The church was the product of fundraising efforts initiated by prominent members of this growing community such as Nora Hendrix, who was honoured on the Black History Month Canada Post stamp in 2014.

-Recognised as heritage site by the City heritage commission as 1994/11/2, listed in the Canadian register: 2008/12/12.
-The fountain chapel is an important heritage value to located at Jackson and prior street of Vancouver Strathcona neighbourhood where it stand as a symbol of racism and discrimination of negro removal by city wide urban renewal back in 1958.
+Recognized as a heritage site by the Vancouver Heritage Commission as 1994/11/2, listed in the Canadian register: 2008/12/12.
+The Fountain Chapel is an important heritage value to located at Jackson and Prior Street of Vancouver Strathcona neighbourhood where it stand as a symbol of racism and discrimination of negro removal by city-wide urban renewal back in 1958.

-AME was abandoned and run away members of the community in 1972 construction of Georgia and Dunsmir Viaduct due clearance of blighted community by the City planners.
+AME was abandoned by members of the community in 1972 following construction of Georgia and Dunsmuir Viaduct.

 1. Pastor Andrew Mutuma